Tawa Pulao

 Ingredients-2

-Garam Masala Powder 1/2 tsp (or use fresh whole garam masala)
+Garam Masala Powder 1/2 teaspoon (or use fresh whole garam masala)

 Lets decide on the veggies to use – I’ve used frozen pre-diced carrots, cut beans and peas which doesn’t need a lot of cooking, really handy too.
 But if using fresh veggies, please make it a point to boil them first and then proceed.
 Typically this dish includes carrots, peas, potato and capsicum.
 Choose the combo that you like.